 1) The basics.
 Without an understanding of the basics there is no way to even get started.
 What is a currency pair?
 What is a pip?
 What happens to AUD/USD if there is bad news in the USA?
 How does that same news impact the USD/CAD?

 2) Trading psychology.
-Even if you have a profitable trading system, you will fail if you don't understand how your emotions can impede your success.
-Pipsychology and Brett Steenbarger are good sources to learn about trader psychology.
+Even if you have a profitable trading system, you will fail if you don’t understand how your emotions can impede your success.
+Forex Training Group, Pipsychology and Brett Steenbarger have good information about trading psychology.

 3) Risk management.
 Even if you have a profitable trading system, you will eventually fail if you do not properly manage your trading risk.
 This site offers an interactive risk management calculator to help you choose your position size to minimize your risk of ruin.